sendgrid/docs/content/docs/ui/managing-contacts/managing-contact-list.md

  ### 	Delete a specific contact
  <call-out type="warning">

-  There are two methods to delete contacts; one in which only a specific list or segment will deleted and the contacts with *remain* in All Contacts, and the second in which you can delete a list or segment and ALL associated contacts.
+  There are two methods to delete contacts; one in which only a specific list or segment will be deleted and the contacts will *remain* in All Contacts, and the second in which you can delete a list or segment and ALL associated contacts.

   </call-out>